KarteekSurampalli/CompariosnScripts/README.md

 Note: Provide the DSE-env and Astra-env as arguments (order: DSE first, Astra second) Make changes in config.ini file to modify or add new login credentials of DSE or Astra
 3) In the output folder specified 4 files will be generated.
-	DSE_Columns.csv : All the KeySpaces, Tables and Columns on DSE Astra_Columns.csv: All the KeySpaces, Tables and Columns on Astra(db1,db2) DSE_Columns_filtered.csv: All the KeySpaces, Tables and Columns on DSE minus System KeySpaces DSE_Columns_filtered.csv: All the KeySpaces, Tables and Columns on Astra minus System KeySpaces
+	DSE_Columns.csv : All the KeySpaces, Tables and Columns on DSE \n Astra_Columns.csv: All the KeySpaces, Tables and Columns on Astra(db1,db2) DSE_Columns_filtered.csv: All the KeySpaces, Tables and Columns on DSE minus System KeySpaces DSE_Columns_filtered.csv: All the KeySpaces, Tables and Columns on Astra minus System KeySpaces